 With the Vitamix, on the other hand, you generate a lot less foam thanks to the narrow cup base.
 The reduced foam means the juice is exposed to less oxygen (which aerates the liquid), so the juice will last longer.
 If you plan on storing your juice or smoothie, the Vitamix is the better option.

 Price and Value

-The initial cost of the Nutribullet is significantly lower–around $80 (check here) compared to the $400 price tag on the Vitamix (check here for latest).
+The initial cost of the Nutribullet is significantly lower–around $80 (check here for the latest price) compared to the $400 price tag on the Vitamix (check here for latest price).
 The Nutribullet comes with two blades, two cups, resealable lids, and two lip rings.
 The Vitamix is nothing more than the blender and its base.
 Initially, the Nutribullet is the clear winner.